CurlyTaleGamesLLC/PiKiln/README.md

 # Quick Setup #

-Download this Pre-Configured ISO for Raspberrian with PiKiln and all the dependancies installed.
+Download this Pre-Configured ISO for Raspbian with PiKiln and all the dependancies installed.

 (There would be a link here if this project were finished)